irenelam22/SudokuSolver/IMPLEMENTATION.md

 * Output:
 *      * true if the puzzles match, false otherwise
 */
-static bool has_one_solution(puzzle_t *puzzle, puzzle_t *fullpuzz);
+bool has_one_solution(puzzle_t *puzzle, puzzle_t *fullpuzz);

 /******* copy_puzzle *******/
 /* Helper function for puzzle_iterate that copies all data values for one
 *  puzzle into another
 */
-static void copy_puzzle(void *arg, unit_t* unit);
+void copy_puzzle(void *arg, unit_t* unit);
 ```

 ### Pseudo code for create
 The `create.c` implementation runs as follows:
-1. Execute from a command line with the usage syntax `./sudoku create FILE_NAME`
+1. Execute from a command line with the usage syntax `./sudoku create [difficultyLevel]`
 2. Validate arguments:
-	* Ensure `indicator` is either 0 or 1
+   * File pointer must be valid
-   * If indicator=0, ensure `FILE_NAME` is a writable file, and open the file pointer
+   * Minimum numbers to show must be greater than 0, less than 41
 3. Create an empty puzzle
 4. Fill the puzzle randomly, using recursion
    * Same process as the pseudocode described below in Solve under #4, except *fill_puzzle* gets random numbers from the possibles list
 5. Store the full puzzle in another puzzle struct, for later comparison with *has_one_solution*
-6. Hide numbers in the puzzle randomly one by one, comparing the current puzzle's solution to the complete puzzle to ensure there's only one unique solution
+6. Hide numbers in the puzzle randomly one by one, comparing the current puzzle's solution to the complete puzzle to ensure there's only one unique solution, and staying within the number of shown numbers as indicated by difficulty level (described in README.md)
 	* If hide_nums returns false, i.e. not enough numbers were hidden, then copy the full puzzle into the current puzzle and re-run hide_nums
 7. Print the puzzle to the given file, or if none given, to standard output
 8. Clean up memory